 7. Social Transformation Themes Stage 1 IN OUR CHURCH Stage 2 IN OUR CHURCH Stage 3 IN OUR CHURCH Stage 4 IN OUR CHURCH Understanding context.
-We don't understand the context and social make up of our local area.
+We have not investigated the context and social make up of our local area.
 There is some interest in finding out more about the local area.
 We know our area and its demographics and use statistics to best work out how we can serve.
-We reflect the demographics of the local community.
-Environmental concerns.
-We don't not have a plan to address environmental concerns.
+Our congregations reflect the demographics of our local community.
+Creation care.
+We have not thought about how as a church we can address environmental concerns.
 Some members of the church have expressed an interest in environmental concerns.
 We have registered an interest in becoming an Eco Church A growing number of people are concerned with the impact on the environment and are working together to respond as a church.
 We are a Bronze Eco Church We have a silver (or gold) Eco Church award Social Justice.
-There is a lack of concern about addressing areas of social injustice.
-There is an interest in issues of the day but not yet a response from the church to seek to address them.
-We are concerned about the injustices we see around us and are seeking new ways to highlight, respond, challenge and engage our culture.
-We connect our faith in a just God to issues of injustice around the world.
-We lobby our local politicians and have a distinctively Christian voice in the public square.
+Our church shows little interest in the poorest and most vulnerable in our community.
+Some of our church members want to serve the poorest and most vulnerable but don't know where to start.
+We seek to serve the vulnerable and marginalised within our church family and in the wider community.
+We run or partner in a project that helps people.
+We connect our faith in a just God to issues of injustice in our community and around the world.
+We use our voice in the public square to lobby for change.
 The Common Good.
-There are few local connections with community groups and individuals.
+We have only a few local connections with community groups and individuals.
 Church members have significant connections with individuals and groups in the community, and are identified as church members by these people.
 Church members are tied into the local community and representatives of the civic/ local community life are regularly interacting with our church.
 We seek to share Jesus in all places and build working partnerships with other agencies of good will.
 Members of our church are encouraged to serve in public life and to see their "day job" in terms of a vocation in the world.
 We are known in the wider community as a force for good.
 The church has partnerships both individual and corporate with others.
-Community Partnerships.
-Our church shows little interest in the poorest and most vulnerable in our community.
-Some our church members want to serve the poorest and most vulnerable but don't always know where to start.
-We seek to serve the poor within our church family and in the wider community.
-We run a project to help people.
-The church prioritises the poor.
-Poor members of the congregation are supported and resources are shared.
-The Church runs or assists with projects to meet the needs of the poor.
+Racial Justice.
+We have no, or few, UKME/GMH people in our church, and they are not involved in our church life.
+Some members of our church have undertaken Unconscious Bias training and we are looking for further study to help us understand prejudice in our church and community.
+We are intentional in embracing the uniqueness of people from different backgrounds.
+We are developed relationships with UKME/GMH people and are seeing them participate in church life.
+UKME/GMH people feel that they truly belong in our church.
+Their gifts and ministry is visible, recognized and affirmed.
+Our website, noticeboard and communications reflect the diversity of our congregation.